 Pupils will be regularly taught how to protect themselves online using the SMART rules displayed in all classrooms and computer rooms.
-They will also have dedicated E-safety sessions as part of the computing scheme of work using the SWFGL lessons.
+They will also have dedicated E-safety sessions as part of the PSHE scheme of work using the SWFGL scheme of work.